The AI IQ Leaderboard

 4. We conservatively fill missing benchmark and dimension estimates only inside the scoring pipeline

-5. Every derived IQ averages all five dimensions, so missing coverage cannot make a model look better by omission
+5. Every derived IQ averages all seven dimensions, so missing coverage cannot make a model look better by omission

 IQ vs Effective Cost

-Each model's estimated IQ plotted against its per-task effective cost (sticker price × usage multiplier)
+Each model's estimated IQ plotted against effective cost per 1M I/O Tokens (sticker price × blended usage multiplier).

 IQ 1:1 Cost